 The high needs block funding for pupils who require a personalised arrangement (which is an Education, Health & Care Plan - EHCP) is allocated per pupil upon application by the school with evidence of rationale for need.
-The Local Authority make decisions about how much this top up funding will be per pupil.
-This is referred to as Element 3.
+The Local Authority makes decisions about how much this top-up funding will be per pupil.
+This is SEND (all school) policy 2023 - Board approved 13th December 2023 Page 11 of 21 referred to as Element 3.
 Within this Element, there are descriptors which define the levels of funding allocated.